 The Company intends to continue to acquire solar PV assets that are primarily ground-based and utility-scale and which are on sites that may be agricultural, industrial or commercial.
 The Company may also acquire portfolios of residential or commercial building-integrated installations.
 The Company targets solar PV assets that are anticipated to generate stable cash flows over their asset lifespan.

-The Company typically seeks to acquire sole ownership of individual solar PV assets through SPVs, but may enter into joint ventures or acquire majority interests, subject, in each case, to the Company maintaining a controlling interest.
-Where an interest of less than 100% in a particular solar PV asset is acquired, the Company intends to secure controlling shareholder rights through shareholders’ agreements or other legal arrangements.
+The Company typically seeks to acquire sole ownership of individual solar PV assets through SPVs, but may invest in solar PV assets through entering into joint ventures, acquiring minority interests or via private equity structures, provided that not more than 15% of the Gross Asset Value may be invested in private equity structures (calculated at the time of investment).
+Where a controlling interest of less than 100% in a particular solar PV asset is acquired, the Company intends to secure controlling shareholder rights through shareholders’ agreements or other legal arrangements.
+Where a non-controlling interest is being acquired (either directly in a solar PV asset or through a private equity structure) the Company intends to secure minority protection rights or protections through limited partnership agreements in line with typical private equity structures.
 Investments by the Company in solar PV assets may be either by way of equity or a mix of equity and shareholder loans.

 The Company has built up a diversified portfolio of solar PV assets and its investment policy contains restrictions to ensure risk diversification.
 No single investment (or, if an additional stake in an existing investment is acquired, the combined value of both the existing and the additional stake) by the Company in any one solar PV asset will constitute (at the time of investment) more than 30% of the Gross Asset Value.
 In addition, the four largest solar PV assets will not constitute (at the time of investment) more than 75% of the Gross Asset Value.